oricalvo/txsvc/readme.md

 # TxSvc

-TxSvc is a transactional state container for managing application state inside SPA applications like Angular & React.
-Is relies on Typescript syntax for intercepting calls and ZoneJS mechanism for tracking asynchronous activities
+TxSvc is a transactional state container for SPA applications like Angular & React.
+It relies on Typescript syntax for intercepting calls and ZoneJS mechanism for tracking asynchronous activities

 You can use TxSvc in any JavaScript application